 But what happens when you put the same rhumb lines in a different map projection?

 Here is how they look in the North Pole Azimuthal Equidistant map projection with a rhumb line to the north pole.
-Quite different looking, aren’t they?
+They look quite different, don’t they?

 READ MORE: Map Projections: Flatten the Sphere

 Rhumb lines appear on the surface of the Earth as a curved line concave to the nearer pole.
 They spiral on a polar projection but it’s because of the projection how it still crosses all meridians at the same angle.

 During short routes, the difference in distance between rhumb lines and great circles are almost unnoticeable.
 One of the problems for navigating a great circle is the need for constant changes in the course direction.
 That makes rhumb lines a simple method from getting from A to B.